 |RFC 1122||Cisco Academy|

-Application Layer is Layer 4 and top layer of TCP/IP model.
+Application Layer is Layer 4 and the top layer of the TCP/IP model.
 In this layer, various application layer protocols are works.
 These protocols first, encapsulate their headers with application data.
-After the encapsulation, various operations like (encryption, decryption, compress etc.) are performed on this layer.
+After the encapsulation, various operations like (encryption, decryption, compress, etc.) are performed on this layer.
 Now, this data is ready to handover to Transport Layer (described below).

-Transmission Control Protocol is a reliable protocol which gives guarantee of delivery of data.
-TCP, is a connection-oriented protocol, which first establish a reliable connection between sender and receiver using Three Way Handshake.
-Due to overload of reliability messages, TCP is little bit slow in comparison of UDP Protocol.
-On the other hand, UDP is connectionless protocol, which not use any reliability messages.
-It is fast protocol in comparison of TCP.
+Transmission Control Protocol is a reliable protocol which gives a guarantee of delivery of data.
+TCP is a connection-oriented protocol, which first establishes a reliable connection between sender and receiver using Three-Way Handshake.
+Due to the overload of reliability messages, TCP is a little bit slow in comparison of UDP Protocol.
+On the other hand, UDP is a connectionless protocol, which not use any reliability messages.
+It is a fast protocol in comparison to TCP.

-Internet Layer is layer 3 of TCP/IP model.
-This layer works same as the Network layer in OSI Model.
-As the name suggest, many network protocols are work on this layer.
-Internet Protocol (IP) is one of the famous network layer protocols.
+Internet Layer is layer 3 of the TCP/IP model.
+This layer works the same as the Network layer in the OSI Model.
+As the name suggests, many network protocols are work on this layer.
+Internet Protocol (IP) is one of the famous network-layer protocols.
 Here, both versions of IP protocol is works i.e. IPv4 and IPv6.
-Internet layer, receive the data segment from transport layer.
-On this segment, either IPv4 or IPv6 encapsulate their header and handover the data packet to bottom layer of TCP/IP model which is Link Layer (described below).
+Internet layer, receive the data segment from the transport layer.
+On this segment, either IPv4 or IPv6 encapsulate their header and handover the data packet to the bottom layer of the TCP/IP model which is Link Layer (described below).

-Link layer is the bottom layer of TCP/IP model.
-This layer combination of both Data Link layer and Physical layer of OSI Model.
-So, Link Layer performs all the work which is done by Data link and physical layer in OSI Model.
-This layer, receive a data packet, then encapsulate an layer 2 header (Ethernet by ARPA protocol or IEEE 802.11).
-After this encapsulation, link layer transmit this data frame to another computer over the communication medium like wired or wireless medium.
+Link-layer is the bottom layer of the TCP/IP model.
+This layer combination of both the Data Link layer and Physical layer of the OSI Model.
+So, Link Layer performs all the work which is done by Data-link and physical layer in the OSI Model.
+This layer receives a data packet, then encapsulate a layer 2 header (Ethernet by ARPA protocol or IEEE 802.11).
+After this encapsulation, link-layer transmit this data frame to another computer over the communication medium like the wired or wireless medium.

-TCP/IP is a reference model, which is used to understand flow control of data between various networking protocols.
+TCP/IP is a reference model, which is used to understand the flow control of data between various networking protocols.
 The layers of TCP/IP is Application, Transport, Internet and Link.
-Different protocols works on different layers.
+Different protocols work on different layers.
 It is very helpful in understanding data packet flow over a network.